eth-brownie/brownie/docs/debug.rst

 Brownie provides access to events that fired in reverted transactions.
 They are viewable via ``TransactionReceipt.events`` in the same way as events for successful transactions.
 If you cannot determine why a transaction reverted or are getting unexpected results, one approach is to add temporary logging events into your code to see the values of different variables during execution.

-See the :ref:`events<event-data>` section of :ref:`interaction` for information on event data is stored.
+See the :ref:`events<event-data>` section of :ref:`interaction` for information on how event data is stored.

 The Transaction Trace
 =====================